beyondstorage/beyond-ctl/docs/rfcs/82-add-tee-support.md

 ### Command options

 ```
---expect-size  expected size of the input file (default: "128MiB")
+--expected-size  expected size of the input file (default: "128MiB")
 ```
-- `--expect-size` is 128MiB in size by default.
+- `--expected-size` is 128MiB in size by default.
-  - If set, we will set the part size for multipart uploads based on `--expect-size` size (By default partSize is 128MiB).
+  - If set, we will set the part size for multipart uploads based on `--expected-size` size (By default partSize is 128MiB).

 ### Example